hymm/bevy_mod_debug_console/README.md

 The system that reads commands has a run criteria that returns `YesAndCheckAgain` until the `resume` command is entered.

-**Warning** This can have adverse affects with physics as the tick is paused and the tick time on resume can then be very large.
+**Warning** This can have adverse affects with physics as the tick is paused and the time delta on resume can then be very large.

 ## Future Work

 * Make it so commands can be run without pausing the tick
 * Add RenderGraph information
 * Add System and Schedule information
+* Add Reflection information